Using predictive multiplicity to measure individual performance within the AI Act: Understanding accuracy within the AI Act

-The EU AI Act constitutes the world’s first comprehensive legal framework specifically dedicated to the regulation of artificial intelligence (see \citet{kaminski2025american} for an introduction).
-Its conceptual foundations lie in the Ethics Guidelines for Trustworthy AI by the \citet{HLEGAI_2019_EthicsGuidelines}, which subsequently were taken up in the European Commission's White Paper on Artificial Intelligence with the aim of creating a corresponding legal framework at the EU level \citep{Commission_2020_WhitePaper}.
+The EU AI Act constitutes the world's first comprehensive legal framework specifically dedicated to the regulation of artificial intelligence (see \citet{kaminski2025american} for a comprehensive introduction).
+Its initial foundations lie in the Ethics Guidelines for Trustworthy AI by the \citet{HLEGAI_2019_EthicsGuidelines}, which subsequently were taken up in the European Commission's White Paper on Artificial Intelligence with the aim of creating a corresponding legal framework at the EU level \citep{Commission_2020_WhitePaper}.
 This ultimately led to the Commission's legislative proposal in 2021 \citep{Commission_2021_AIAProposal}.
+The AI Act entered into force on 1 August 2024 and has since been implemented in a phased manner: While the provisions for prohibited and general-purpose AI models already apply, most of the provisions --- and in particular most of the provisions for high-risk AI systems --- will only do so on 2 August 2026 or 2027 (Art.~113 AIA).

-The AI Act aims to strike a balance between human-centric, trustworthy AI and innovation (Art.~1(1) AIA).
-To this end, it takes on a risk-based approach: Depending on their risk level, different provisions apply to different kinds of AI systems.
+With the goal of striking a balance between human-centric, trustworthy AI and innovation (Art.~1(1) AIA), the AI Act takes a risk-based approach: Depending on their risk level, different provisions apply to different kinds of AI systems.
 Particular attention is devoted to high-risk AI systems as defined in Article 6 of the AI Act and Annexes I and III.
-AI systems falling under the category of high-risk include certain products, such as machinery, toys, or medical devices (Annex I), as well as specific use cases, including education, employment, and access to essential public and private services (Annex III).
+AI systems falling under the category of high-risk include certain products, such as machinery, toys, or medical devices (Annex I), as well as specific use cases, including education, employment, and access to essential public and private services (Annex~III).
 AI systems listed in Annex III qualify as high-risk only where they pose a significant risk to health, safety, or fundamental rights \citep{nolte2025robustness, kilian2025european}.
-The high-risk AI systems chapter of the AI Act follows the EU’s New Legislative Framework for product safety \citep{BlueGuide2022, NLF}, in which the regulator defines essential requirements, while their translation into harmonised standards is delegated to European standardisation bodies and industry experts.
-Compliance with such standards gives rise to a presumption of conformity (Art.~40(1) AIA) \citep[Art.~40, mn.~1 and 2]{Martini_2024_Art40} \citep{gorywoda2009theneweuropean, kilian2025european}.
+(For further detail on regulated AI categories beyond high-risk AI systems, including prohibited AI practices and general-purpose AI models, see Supplement~\ref{App:AI_categories}.)